Suntrakanesh/Turtle_revolve/README.md

  ```
 2. Within this package, you should have a `scripts` folder inside which you'll create a python script, named `node_turtle_revolve.py`.
 It is available in this repository you can download on your system.

-3. Run this command to make as executable file
+3. Run this command to make as executable file<br/>
 ```chmod +x ~/catkin_ws/src/pkg_task0/scripts/node_turtle_revolve.py```

 4. Before executing make sure that `roscore` is running along with `turtlesim_node`.
 You can either run them in separate terminals or simply create a `task0.launch` file inside the `~/catkin_ws/src/pkg_task0/launch/ folder`.
 Launch file can run multiple nodes unlike a python/cpp script.
 Run the launch file, enter,